Rural Municipality of Rocanville No. 151: Government

 The RM of Rocanville No. 151 is governed by an elected municipal council and an appointed administrator that meets on the second Thursday of every month.
-The reeve of the RM is Murray Reid while its administrator is Sylvia Anderson.
+The reeve of the RM is Melissa Ruhland while its administrator is Andrea Smyth.
 The RM's office is located in Rocanville.

 Transportation

 The Rocanville Airport, a private airport owned by Potash Corporation of Saskatchewan, is located within the RM.